Health and Safety

 What if I can’t meet the required timeline/due dates?

-The Chief Justice of the Ontario Court of Justice made an order pursuant to s.
-85 of the Provincial Offences Act, extending certain time periods under the Provincial Offences Act until February 26, 2021
+The Order pursuant to s.85 of the Provincial Offences Act issued by the Chief Justice of the Ontario Court of Justice extending certain time periods under the Provincial Offences Act expired February 26, 2021

 How do I submit an Extension of Time to Pay Fine application?